 How you make an offer on a house requires a buyer to meet certain minimums, most notably as it relates to a down-payment.

-How much is a down payment on a house?
-For a lender to grant the remaining funds to finance a real estate purchase, you are legally required to provide a minimum down-payment of 5% of the purchase price of the home and sometimes higher.
+How much is a down-payment on a house?
+For a lender to grant the remaining funds to finance a real estate purchase, you are legally required to provide a minimum down-payment of 5% of the purchase price of the home and sometimes more, depending on the home’s value.

 Here are the ins and outs of down-payments and deposits when making an offer on a house.

-• For a home priced at or under $500,000, the minimum down payment is 5% plus mortgage insurance.
+• For a home priced at or under $500,000, the minimum down-payment is 5% plus the cost of mortgage insurance.

-• For a home valued at over $1.5 million, the minimum down payment is 20%.
+• For a home valued at over $1.5 million, the minimum down-payment is 20%.
+These homes are not eligible for mortgage insurance.

 About to buy your first home?
 The posts below feature great advice!